Rajiv Gandhi International Airport: GMR Aero Technic Ltd MRO

 The MRO operated by GMR Aero Technic Ltd is one of two MROs at the airport.
 Built at a cost of ₹3.5 billion and inaugurated in March 2012, the facility can handle up to five aircraft simultaneously.
 Initially, the MRO was a joint venture between GMR Group and Malaysian Aerospace Engineering (MAE), a subsidiary of Malaysia Airlines.
 However, amid its parent's poor financial situation following the Malaysia Airlines Flight 370 incident, MAE was unable to fund the MRO, which had been accruing losses.
 GMR bought out MAE's stake in December 2014.

-GMR Aero Technic Ltd is the only one MRO in private sector in India with extensive capability to maintain Airbus A320 family aircraft, Boeing 737, ATR 72/42 and Bombardier DHC Q400 aircraft.
+GMR Aero Technic Ltd is the only one MRO in private sector in India with extensive capability to maintain Airbus A320, Boeing 737, ATR 72/42 and Bombardier DHC Q400 aircraft.
 GMR Aero Technic is a world class aircraft maintenance organisation approved by EASA and Directorate General of Civil Aviation (India) and various civil aviation authorities and one of the few MROs certified for AS9110 standards in South East Asia region.